RevatureRobert/2106Jun07RNCN-2-p2-fe/README.md

 ## Features

-- Users can signup and validate their own emails.
+- Users can signup and validate their own emails
 - Users can login
 - Users can logout of the application when finished
 - Users can post new chirps